Chriswyman825/ChrisOS/README.md

 ## Credits

-Built by [Chris Wyman](https://x.com/cewyman).
-Born out of building a personal OS with Claude Code over several months and wanting to share the patterns that stuck.
+Built by [Chris Wyman](https://www.linkedin.com/in/christopherwyman/).
+Born out of building a personal OS with Claude Code over several months, and wanting to share the patterns that stuck.

 If you build something cool with this, I would love to hear about it.